gosukiwi/Pasukon/README.md

 based on parser combinators, and also implements a lexing step.

-It is highly extensible (you can make your own lexer and combinators), has no external dependencies (only Node's crypto and stream APIs for caching).
+It is highly extensible (you can make your own lexer and combinators), has no external dependencies.
 It works on Node and Browser.

 # Why
 Inspired by the awesome [PEGjs](https://pegjs.org), I decided to create a